alephium/www/src/content/homepage.md

   title: Technology
   subtitle: What makes Alephium different?
   blockFlowSection:
-    title: "Blockflow: sharding on BTC's proven foundations"
+    title: "Scaling through sharding"
-    description: Alephium is built on the BlockFlow algorithm which delivers efficient and practical UTXO sharding.
-Inspired by distributed computing models, it combines DAG (Directed Acyclic Graph) and sharding.
-Being much more lightweight than other sharding methods, BlockFlow also natively supports single-step cross shard transactions, making the Alephium UX as smooth as any single chain platform.
+    description: Alephium is built on a novel and complete sharding algorithm called BlockFlow.
+It improves on the UTXO model of BTC to make it scalable, and uses DAG data structure to reach consensus between different shards.
+This will allow up to 10’000 Transactions Per Second (currently more than 400 TPS vs Bitcoins 7 TPS).
     cardText: BlockFlow combines DAG and sharding to enable an efficient, secure and verifiable consensus algorithm.
     links: